rust-lang/rfcs/text/0000-read-buf.md

 The `ReadBuf` type manages a *progressively initialized* buffer of bytes.
 It is primarily used to avoid buffer initialization overhead when working with types implementing the `Read` trait.
-It wraps a buffer of possibly-uninitialized bytes and tracks how much of the buffer has been initialized and how much of the buffer has been written to.
+It wraps a buffer of possibly-uninitialized bytes and tracks how much of the buffer has been initialized and how much of the buffer has been filled.
 Tracking the set of initialized bytes allows initialization costs to only be paid once, even if the buffer is used repeatedly in a loop.

 Here's a small example of working with a reader using a `ReadBuf`: